eea/clms-api-docs/source/authentication.md

     :alt: Access API Tokens section.
 ```

-## Use the service token to sign the JWT authorization grant
+## Use the service token to sign the JSON Web Token (JWT) authorization grant

-In order to request an access token, the client application will use the private service key created in the previous step to create and sign a JWT.
+To request an access token, the client application will use the private service key created in the previous step to create and sign a JWT.

 The JWT needs to contain the following claims: